Tearsheet

 AI Analysis | Feedback

-Kyle Larkin joined Granite Construction in 1996 as an estimator and has advanced through various operational and executive roles.
-He served as project engineer, chief estimator, manager of construction, regional manager, and president of the subsidiary Intermountain Slurry Seal.
-He was appointed President in September 2020 and Chief Executive Officer in June 2021.
-Mr. Larkin earned a BS in Construction Management from Cal Poly, San Luis Obispo, and an MBA from the University of Massachusetts Amherst.
-His leadership at Granite has focused on vertical integration and growth through strategic mergers and acquisitions.
+Kyle T. Larkin joined Granite Construction in 1996 and has advanced through various roles, including estimator, project engineer, manager of construction, president of Granite's subsidiary Intermountain Slurry Seal, vice president and regional manager, group manager, senior vice president of construction and materials operations, and executive vice president and chief operating officer.
+He was appointed President in September 2020 and became Chief Executive Officer in June 2021.
+Mr. Larkin holds a Bachelor of Science degree in Construction Management from Cal Poly San Luis Obispo and a Master of Business Administration from the University of Massachusetts Amherst.
+Under his leadership, Granite has seen an increase in revenue and improved EBITDA and margins.

-Staci Woolsey was appointed Executive Vice President and Chief Financial Officer, effective September 16, 2024.
-She joined Granite in June 2021 as Chief Accounting Officer.
-Prior to her time at Granite, Ms. Woolsey served as Vice President and Corporate Controller at MDC Holdings and held a Vice President and Controller position at AECOM.
-She holds a B.S. degree in accounting and is a Certified Public Accountant.
+Staci Woolsey became Executive Vice President and Chief Financial Officer of Granite Construction on September 16, 2024.
+She joined the company in June 2021 as Chief Accounting Officer.
+Before her tenure at Granite, Ms. Woolsey served as Chief Accounting Officer at MDC Holdings and held a Vice President and Controller position at AECOM.
+She holds a Bachelor of Science degree in accounting and is a Certified Public Accountant.

 AI Analysis | Feedback